Acyclicity in finite groups and groupoids: Free amalgams of E-graphs

+We investigate free amalgams of $\E$-graphs, and especially of Cayley graphs of generated subgroups $\G[\alpha]$.
+The goal is to provide elements of a structure theory for Cayley graphs that provides tools for partial unfoldings that eliminate obstructions to desirable combinatorial properties.

-Free amalgams of copies of $\E$-graphs $\CG[\alpha_i]$ seek to superpose these copies with just those identifications that are forced by shared generator edges.
-We first look at superpositions of two $\CG[\alpha_i]$, then expand the idea to certain chains or clusters of several $\CG[\alpha_i]$.
-In each case, the isomorphism type of the resulting $\E$-graphs is fully determined by the isomorphism types of the constituents $\CG[\alpha_i]$ -- and not by the manner in which the constituents are embedded in $\CG$ as weak subgraphs $\CG[\alpha_i] \subsetw \CG$.
+The core idea of free amalgams of $\E$-graphs is to superpose copies of suitably matching $\E$-graphs in distinguished elements or regions with just minimal identifications.
+Those minimal identifications, or regions of overlap, are determined by shared generator edges.
+We first look at superpositions of two $\E$-graphs, then expand the idea to certain chains or clusters of several $\E$-graphs and in particular of $\E$-graphs of the form $\CG[\alpha_i]$ that arise as substructures of a common $\E$-group $\G$.
+In each case, the isomorphism type of the resulting $\E$-graphs is fully determined by the isomorphism types of the constituents -- and not by the manner in which e.g.\ constituents $\CG[\alpha_i]$ are embedded in $\CG$ as weak subgraphs $\CG[\alpha_i] \subsetw \CG$.
 If $\G$ satisfies appropriate acyclicity conditions, however, the free amalgam will be naturally isomorphic to the corresponding embedded weak subgraph of $\CG$ on a union of $\alpha_i$-cosets of $\G$ (cf.~Observations~\ref{twoamalgobs},~\ref{amalgchainobs},~\ref{amalgclusterobs}).
-For instance, if $\G$ is $2$-acyclic the weak subgraphs of $\CG$ on overlapping cosets of the form $g G[\alpha_1] \cup g G[\alpha_2] \subset G$ (with induced $\alpha_i$-edges on the $\alpha_i$-coset) will all be isomorphic to the free amalgam $\CG[\alpha_1] \oplus \CG[\alpha_2]$ (Observation~\ref{twoamalgobs}).
+For instance, if $\G$ is $2$-acyclic, then the weak subgraphs of $\CG$ on overlapping cosets of the form $g G[\alpha_1] \cup g G[\alpha_2] \subset G$ (with induced $\alpha_i$-edges on the $\alpha_i$-coset) will all be isomorphic to the free amalgam $\CG[\alpha_1] \oplus \CG[\alpha_2]$ (Observation~\ref{twoamalgobs}).